-Over 28% of residents in the Central Goldfields Shire are over 65 years old, 20% are over 70.
-However, these people find financing car ownership and use challenging as most earn \$650 a week or less and some lack the ability to drive.
+Over 28% of residents in the Central Goldfields Shire are over 65 years old.
+These people find it challenging to finance their car ownership and useage.
+Most senior residents earn \$650 a week or less and some lack the ability to drive.

 The lack of transport access young people face makes it highly difficult to 'get started' in the Shire.
 There are a number of services available to young people such as education support, employment services and health services, but many of these require a car to access due to poor public transport connections.
-Access to tertiary education and training is also difficult for local residents as the nearest university campuses are in Bendigo, Ballarat, Creswick and Geelong.
+Access to tertiary education and training is also difficult for local residents as the nearest university campuses are in Bendigo, Ballarat, and Creswick.